-This page aims to provide a community resource to help support all parishioners who face self-isolation and social distancing.
-It will post regular updates on local help and support available through the community volunteers group and provide signposting to useful help and advice.
-(Links will be made available as soon as available).
+This page aims to provide a community resource to help support all parishioners who face self-isolation, quarantine or are in lockdown.
+It will post updates on local help and support available through the community support group and provide signposting to other useful official help and advice.
+All new community news links for 2021 will go live as soon as available.

 1. All calls to the CSG helpline from UK landlines and mobiles are charged at the normal call rates applied by your service provider.
 Please check your current tariff for current prices.

 2. Click here to read and print our 'Working Safely with you' document.
-This is also sumarised below.
+This is also summarised below.

 Latest Community Support Group (CSG) updates:

-To join the group email: email@example.com with their full name, email, home and mobile and the team will then contact you directly.
+To join the CSG group email firstname.lastname@example.org with their full name, email, home and mobile and the team will then contact you directly.
 (In the circumstance it will be assumed you have given your permission to use your data).

 Julie Hinder, Chair Slapton Parish Council.